Updated: Apr 2

 I went to church every Sunday and again for a lesson every Wednesday afternoon.
 By then my grandfather was getting older and was ill, and I could stand up to him almost eye to eye.
 When I started fighting back, he started backing off.
 He was still mean, but the diabetes and heart disease had taken some of the sting out of him, and I was able to walk right out the front door without him trying to stop me.

 I finished reading that first Bible, and I’ve read it many times since.
 I continue to study it.
 With every study comes a better understanding and a deeper appreciation for Jesus.
 What I know now is that Jesus was listening to those little girl prayers.
 He didn’t answer the way I had hoped He would because He had a bigger plan.
-A plan that I couldn’t have possibly understood at the time.
+A plan that I couldn’t possibly have understood at the time.

 Jesus understood my frustration of living in the consequences of unanswered prayers because He had gone through it Himself in the Garden of Gethsemane when He asked His Father in Heaven for some other way to save humanity than having to be tortured and executed.
 For reasons I cannot understand, the God Who created the universe, Who could’ve saved humanity with the snap of a finger, chose to bring immeasurable good of eternal life in a place with no pain or suffering through the excruciating suffering of an innocent man--His only son, Jesus.